-It was moved by Councillor Isitt, seconded by Councillor Alto, that Council after giving notice and allowing an opportunity for public comment at a meeting of Council, consider the following motion:
+It was moved by Councillor Isitt, seconded by Councillor Alto, that Council after giving notice and allowing an opportunity for public comment at a meeting of Council, consider the following motion: 1.
+"That Committee recommends that Council authorize the issuance of Development Permit Application

-- 1. "That Committee recommends that Council authorize the issuance of Development Permit Application No. 00125 for 3189 Quadra Street, in accordance with: - a.
+- "That Committee recommends that Council authorize the issuance of Development Permit Application No. 00125 for 3189 Quadra Street, in accordance with: - a.
 Plans date stamped July 31, 2013; - b.
 Development meeting all Zoning Regulation Bylaw requirements, except for the following variance: - Schedule C, Section 16.C.12 Relaxation from 1 parking space for every 5 seats to 1 parking space for every 38 seats (8 parking stalls to 1); - c.
 The applicant provide a six space bike rack within the front yard of the property (subject to a security) in a location satisfactory to City staff; - d.
-The Development Permit lapsing two years from the date of this resolution. - 2.
-That the issue of the residential occupancy of the building located at 3189 Quadra Street be referred to the Council for deliberation on a Community Charter, Section 57 filing."
+The Development Permit lapsing two years from the date of this resolution.

+2. That the issue of the residential occupancy of the building located at 3189 Quadra Street be referred to the Council for deliberation on a Community Charter, Section 57 filing."